aubble/goTunneLS/README.md

 ###LogPath
-After the array of nodes we have the.
 It's the path to logFile.
 Created if doesn't exist, and if deleted during execution also recreated.
 Use /dev/stdout or /dev/stderr to output to terminal when needed.

 The format for logging is: